doc4d/4d-web-studio/docs/configuration.md

 By default, access to the studio is not granted.

-4D Web Studio is served by the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html) and displays the data from 4D projects handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).
+4D Web Studio is served by the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html) and displays data from 4D projects handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).

 To enable access to the studio, you must explicitly allow it at two levels:
 * at the 4D application level, for global access